-Туре Name of the related parties Ratio of the voting rights Relationship with related parties Transaction details (Note 5) Transaction amount (Millions of yen) (Note 1) Item Balances due to or from the related parties (Millions of yen) Cubaidiam HOYA ELECTRONICS SINGAPORE PTE.
-LTD. Direct ownership of 100.00% Supplier Concurrent post of directors (Note 2) Purchase of products 13,951 Accounts payable- trade 3,507 Subsidiary Partial redemption of preferred shares 2,850 Subsidiary PENTAX EUROPE GMBH Indirect ownership of 100.00% Customer Concurrent post of directors (Note 3) Sale of products 8,710 Accounts receivable- trade 2,378 Subsidiary HOYA TECHNOSURGICAL CORPORATION Direct ownership of 100.00% Entrustment of cash management Concurrent post of directors (Note 2) Loan or borrowing of funds through cash pooling 2,348 Deposit 2,325 Affiliate AvanStrate, Inc. Direct ownership of 46.57% Loans of funds Concurrent post of auditors (Note 4) Repayment of loans Interest received Advance paid 275 233 988 Long-term loans to subsidiaries and affiliates Accrued revenue 8,225 97
+Туре Name of the related parties Ratio of the voting rights Relationship with related parties Transaction details (Note 5) Transaction amount (Millions of yen) (Note 1) Balance sheet item Balances due to or from the related parties (Millions of yen) Subsidiary HOYA ELECTRONICS SINGAPORE PTE.
+LTD. Direct ownership of 100.00% Supplier Concurrent post of directors (Note 2) Purchase of products 13,855 Accounts payable- trade 3,408 Partial redemption of preferred shares 2,500 Subsidiary HOYA TECHNOSURGICAL CORPORATION Direct ownership of 100.00% Entrustment of cash management Concurrent post of directors (Note 3) Loan or borrowing of funds through cash pooling 2,706 Deposit 3,086 Affiliate AvanStrate, Inc. Direct ownership of 46.57% Loans of funds Concurrent post of auditors (Note 4) Repayment of loans Interest received Advance paid 59 219 5 Current portion of long-term loans to subsidiaries and affiliates Accrued revenue 8,166 35

-(Note) Terms and conditions of transactions and the policy for determining them:
+(Note) Terms and conditions of transactions and the policies for determining them:

-- 1. Transaction amounts above do not include consumption tax and other taxes. - Transaction amount of loan or borrowing of funds through cash pooling is stated in the average amount of the term. - 2.
-Employees of the Company concurrently serve as directors of the subsidiaries. - 3.
+$1. \ Transaction \ amounts \ above \ do \ not \ include \ consumption \ tax \ and \ other \ taxes.$

+Transaction amount of loans or borrowing of funds through cash pooling is stated at the average amount for the term.

+- 2. Employees of the Company concurrently serve as directors of the subsidiaries. - 3.
 Representative executive officers of the Company concurrently serve as directors of the subsidiaries. - 4.
-Employees of the Company concurrently serve as auditors of the affiliate. - 5.
-Purchase price is determined by negotiation considering market prices and other factors.
+Employees of the Company concurrently serve as corporate auditors of the affiliate. - 5.
+Purchase price is determined by negotiation, considering market prices and other factors.

-Sales price is determined by contracts considering the cost of the Company and market prices.
+Sales price is determined by contracts considering the costs incurred by the Company and market prices.

-Interest rates on deposit or borrowing of funds through cash pooling are determined considering market rates.
+Interest rates on deposits or borrowing of funds through cash pooling are determined considering market rates.